SilenceBurst/CenterSelectTabLayout/README.md

 centerSelectLayout.adapter = exampleAdapter
 ```

-- init adapter ( you should implement two function, because may be you will call centerSelectLayout.scrollToPosition() )
+- init adapter ( you should implement this function, because may be you will call centerSelectLayout.scrollToPosition() )
 ```
 /**
  * Return half of select Tab width px
  */
-abstract fun getHalfOfSelectTabWidth(): Int
-/**
- * Return total offset of scrollTo the position
- */
-abstract fun getDirectScrollTotalOffset(): Int
+abstract fun getHalfOfSelectTabWidth(scrollPosition: Int): Int
 ```

 - init listener ( set CenterSelectTabLayoutListener refresh data when tab select )